 Let’s look at those times when they’re not such a big deal.
 Some refrigerant leaks are found at the line set fittings or the valves.
 When that’s the case, your HVAC technician may be able to tighten a valve or reconnect the fitting to stop the leak.
 After that, the technician will simply recharge the system with the right type of refrigerant.

 Another somewhat manageable type of refrigerant leak is when the leak is in the evaporator coil and the coil is still under warranty.
 You have to replace the coil, but you get a new one for free.
-The total cost of the fix definitely isn't free since there's labor involved in replacing the coil, but you at least avoid the cost of the coil itself.
+The total cost of the fix isn’t free since there’s labor involved in replacing the coil, but you at least avoid the cost of the coil itself.

 More troublesome types of leaks

-The most expensive leaks are those that require replacement of a system component or that affect parts no longer under warranty.
-When that's the case, you might need to pay for a new coil or even replace your entire system.
+The most expensive leaks are those that require the replacement of a system component or that affect parts no longer under warranty.
+When that’s the case, you might need to pay for a new coil or even replace your entire system.

-Oh, and if you've got an air conditioner with the now discontinued R-22 refrigerant, it's almost always more economical to replace the entire system in the event of a leak.
-As of this writing, R-22 refrigerant is still around, but the cost is astronomical.
+Oh, and if you’ve got an air conditioner with the now discontinued R-22 refrigerant, it’s almost always more economical to replace the entire system in the event of a leak.
+As of this writing, the R-22 refrigerant is still around, but the cost is astronomical.
 On January 1, 2020, R-22 will no longer be available for sale anywhere in the United States.

-So, how do you know if a refrigerant leak is serious or not-so-serious?
+So, how do you know if a refrigerant leak is serious or not so serious?
 By finding it.
-That's how.
+That’s how.